webix-hub/gitbook-webix-jet/details/plugins.md

 ### [<span id="urlparam">UrlParam Plugin &uarr;</span>](#contents)

 The plugin allows using the URL fragments as parameters.
-It makes them accessible via **getParam(name)** and correctly weeds them out of the URL.
+It makes them accessible via **view.getParam()** and correctly weeds them out of the URL.

 **UrlParam** is enabled with *this.use()* with two parameters: